 Here are some tips that will help you make a high-quality screencast:

-- Before recording, remove unwanted objects from the shot.
+- Before recording, keep unwanted objects from view.
 Nobody wants to see the toolbar with the Start button if it’s not going to be used.

 - Turn off pop-ups and messenger notifications, so you don’t have to re-record the video after a message from your mom pops up in the corner.

 - Record screencasts at a resolution of 1280×720 px (720i).
-If you make the resolution any smaller, the viewer won’t be able to see clearly what is happening on the screen, and there will be black margins around the video after uploading it to YouTube.
+If you make the resolution any smaller, the viewer won’t be able to see what is happening on the screen clearly and there will be black margins around the video after uploading it to YouTube.